Library Conduct Policies

 - Snacks may be eaten.
 We consider snacks to be chips, pretzels, cookies and similar foods.
 Pizza, tacos, salads, fruit, and sandwiches are not snack foods.

-- Foods other than snacks must be eaten in the Breaking Point or outside the library.
+- Foods other than snacks must be eaten in the Vending Room or outside the library.

 - Only non-alcoholic beverages are permitted in the library.